drewverzino/Neural-PDE-Option-Greeks/README.md

   - $t \sim \text{Uniform}(0.01, 2.0)$,
   - $\sigma \sim \text{Uniform}(0.05, 0.6)$.
 - We save `[S, t, σ, V]` tuples as `.npy` arrays in `data/`.
+- Contract parameters and sampling bounds are also written to `data/synthetic_meta.json` so training/evaluation scripts can load a consistent `NormalizationConfig`.
 - Preprocessing (implemented in `src.preprocessing.normalize_inputs`) converts raw inputs to log-moneyness and scaled time/volatility before they reach the network.

 To (re)generate the datasets (train/val/test) from the command line: